Bil’s rating (out of 5): BB

 USA, 2000.
 Miramax.
 Screenplay by Don Roos.
 Cinematography by Robert Elswit.
 Produced by Michael Besman, Steve Golin.
 Music by Mychael Danna, Dean Landon.
 Production Design by David Wasco.
 Costume Design by Peter Mitchell.
 Film Editing by David Codron.

-Gwyneth Paltrow is the hapless widow and does very well in her performance (mops the floor up with poor Ben actually), but soon plot contrivances and preposterously cheesy speeches that ring less and less true as the film goes on get in her way of making the film a memorable experience.
-The best performances come from two supporting players: Natasha Henstridge, who grows more alluring and irresistible with each passing role, and Jennifer Grey as an airline employee who gets herself into serious trouble with her involvement in the situation.
+Gwyneth Paltrow is the hapless widow and mops the floor up with poor Ben, but it’s not long before plot contrivances and preposterously cheesy speeches that ring less and less true as the film goes on get in the way.
+The best performances come from two supporting players: Natasha Henstridge, who grows more interesting with each role, and Jennifer Grey as an airline employee who gets herself into serious trouble with her involvement in the situation.